 - The right to object to processing of your data.
 You may request that we stop processing information about you.
 Upon receiving your request we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
 Even after you exercise your right to object, we may continue to hold your data to comply with your other rights or bring or defend legal claims.

 - To request that we transfer your data to another controller if the data is processed by automated means (ie excluding paper files)

 - The right to request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data: (a) if you want us to establish the data’s accuracy; (b) where our use of the data is unlawful but you do not want us to erase it; (c) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 You may contact us at firstname.lastname@example.org to exercise these rights.

-We will comply with your request where it is feasible to do so, within 30 days of receiving your request.
+We will comply with your request where it is feasible to do so, within one calendar month of receiving your request.
 There are no fees or charges for the first request.
 However additional requests for the same data may be subject to an administrative fee of £25 per request.

 Where we need your consent to hold your information we will ask you to confirm your consent in writing and we will inform you why we are collecting the information, how we will use it, how long we keep it for, who else will have access to it and what your rights are as a data subject.
 Where we do rely on consent you have the right to change your mind and withdraw that consent at any time by writing to us.
 If you withdraw your consent we will immediately cease using any personal information obtained and processed under that consent unless we have some other legal obligation to continue to use it.